The North Water (TV series): Premise

-The series describes a mid-19th-century whaling expedition in the Arctic.
-On board the vessel are Patrick Sumner, the ship's surgeon and a man with a past, and Henry Drax, a harpooner and a thug.
-As well as whaling, the series depicts the slaughter of seals, and rape and murder aboard the ship.
-The ship's captain has conspired with its owner to sink the vessel for insurance purposes, but when it goes down, the ship that was supposed to rescue the crew is unable to reach them.
-As the men die one by one, Sumner is forced to battle not only the elements, but also the murderous Drax.
+The series is set in the year 1859, the final years of the whale oil trade, on a whaling expedition in the Arctic Ocean.
+The aging whaler Volunteer includes among its crew one Patrick Sumner, the ship's surgeon who hides his dark past as a disgraced military officer, and Henry Drax, the ship's chief harpooner and coxswain who is also a murderous thug and rapist.
+As well as whaling, the series depicts the slaughter of seals, and acts of rape and murder aboard the ship.
+The ship's captain, Brownlee, is revealed to be secretly plotting to sink the Volunteer so the owner can commit insurance fraud, but the scheme falters when the ship that was supposed to rescue the crew fails to reach them in time before the winter frosts make sea travel impossible.
+As the men die one by one, Sumner is forced to battle not only the elements, but also the vicious and mentally unstable Drax.